-Maybe you have heard of cases where teenagers suffer burn injuries while working at fast food restaurants.
+Maybe you have heard of cases where teenagers suffer burn injuries while working at fast-food restaurants.
 The main question here is why such accidents happen, and whether or not these teenagers are provided adequate training and protection.
-Too many teens suffer injuries at their place of work, and unfortunately, in may instances there isn’t much being done about it.
+Too many teens suffer injuries at their place of work, and unfortunately, in many instances there isn’t much being done about it.

 Statistics About Teen Injuries